hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/3- Input Variables.md

 ## tuple

-the difference between a tuple and a list is that list is list uses elements of the same variable type, but in tuple, we can use different variable types
+the difference between tuple and list is that a list uses elements of the same variable type, but in tuple, we can use `different` `variable` `types`

 ```hcl